getify/You-Dont-Know-JS/types & grammar/ch1.md

 Nevertheless, this safety guard is a useful feature when dealing with JavaScript in the browser, where multiple script files can load variables into the shared global namespace.

 **Note:** Many developers believe there should never be any variables in the global namespace, and that everything should be contained in modules and private/separate namespaces.
-This is great in theory but nearly impossible in practicality; still its a good goal to strive toward!
+This is great in theory but nearly impossible in practicality; still it's a good goal to strive toward!
 Fortunately, ES6 added first-class support for modules, which will eventually make that much more practical.

 As a simple example, imagine having a "debug mode" in your program that is controlled by a global variable (flag) called `DEBUG`.
-You'd want to check if that variable was declared before performing some debug task like logging a message to the console.
-A top-level global `var DEBUG = true` declaration would only be included in a "debug.js" file, that you only load into the browser when you're in development/testing, but not in production.
+You'd want to check if that variable was declared before performing a debug task like logging a message to the console.
+A top-level global `var DEBUG = true` declaration would only be included in a "debug.js" file, which you only load into the browser when you're in development/testing, but not in production.

 However, you have to take care in how you check for the global `DEBUG` variable in the rest of your application code, so that you don't throw a `ReferenceError`.
 The safety guard on `typeof` is our friend in this case.